-A new initiative was implemented to direct that E-Airway Bills be used by the airlines as default contract of carriage for air cargo carried out of Sri Lanka.
+A new initiative was implemented to direct that E-Airway Bills be used by the Airlines as default contract of carriage for Air Cargo carried out of Sri Lanka.
 This initiative will result in time savings, accuracy and conveniences for the airlines and freight forwarders.
-A series of meetings was held and an implementation programme has been commenced.
+Series of meetings were held and implementation program has been commenced.
 This will be the first step towards implementing E-Freight in Sri Lanka.

-Regulations for Licensing of Cargo Agents
+Regulations for licensing of Cargo Agents

-During the year regulations were drafted for the licensing of cargo agents to bring them in to the regulatory framework of the CAASL.
+During the year regulations were drafted for the licensing of Cargo Agents to bring them in to the regulatory framework of the CAASL.
 The draft regulations were circulated to the industry.
-It will be finalised in 2020 and implemented.
+It will be finalized in 2020 and implemented.